sanjeevm0/DLWorkspace/docs/deployment/AzureContainerService.md

-# Deploy DL workspace cluster on Azure.
+# Deploy DL workspace cluster on Azure Container Service (ACS)

-This document describes the procedure to deploy DL workspace cluster on Azure.
-We are still improving the deployment procedure on Azure.
-Please contact the authors if you have encounter deployment issue.
+This document describes the procedure to deploy DL workspace cluster on ACS.
+We are still improving the deployment procedure on ACS.
+Please contact the authors if you encounter any issues.

 0. Follow [this document](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) to install Azure CLI and login to your Azure subscription on your dev machine.